What Are Secured and Unsecured Loans?

 With unsecured loans, if you default on a repayment, the lender could commission a debt collection agency to recover the debt.
 The lender may also take the borrower to court.
 Some laws ensure lending practices are not discriminatory and based solely on an applicant’s creditworthiness.
 However, because unsecured loans are riskier for lenders than secured loans, they’re more challenging to secure.

-One of the main differences between secured vs unsecured loans is whether you need to put down securities.
-A secured loan requires you to provide an asset or property.
+One of the main differences between secured vs. unsecured loans is whether the borrower needs to put down securities.
+A secured loan requires the borrower to provide an asset or property.
 If a repayment is missed, the lender can seize the securities to repay the debt.
 Whereas with an unsecured loan, no security is required and approval is gained based on the borrower’s creditworthiness.

-How difficult the finance is to obtain depends on whether you choose a secured or unsecured loan.
-Being approved for a secured loan is based more on the securities you put down, rather than your creditworthiness, which unsecured loan lenders rely on more.
-If you’re a start-up business, you may not have a property or sufficient assets to put up as security.
-The approval difficulty for both types of finance will vary depending on your circumstances.
+How difficult the finance is to obtain depends on whether the borrower chooses a secured or unsecured loan.
+Being approved for a secured loan is based more on the securities put down, rather than the firm's creditworthiness, which unsecured loan lenders rely on more.
+For example, a start-up business may not have a property or sufficient assets to put up as security.
+The approval difficulty for both types of finance will vary depending on the borrower's circumstances.

-Typically, you can borrow more when you take out a secured loan.
+Typically, more can be borrowed when a secured loan is taken out over an unsecured loan.
 This is because the agreement is less of a risk to lenders as they can seize the security if the borrower defaults on payments.
-As this isn’t possible with unsecured loans, lenders are less willing to allow you to borrow larger amounts.
+As this isn’t possible with unsecured loans, lenders are less willing to allow larger amounts to be borrowed.

 Secured loans typically have longer repayment terms.
-Depending on your business’s circumstances, it may be beneficial to repay the loan over a longer period.
-This is normally true with secured loans as you borrow more than with an unsecured loan.
-However, repaying the loan quickly could reduce the amount you pay in interest.
+Depending on the business’s circumstances, it may be beneficial to repay the loan over a longer period.
+This is normally true with secured loans as more can be borrowed than an unsecured loan.
+However, repaying the loan quickly could reduce the amount paid in interest.

 Secured debt typically has longer repayment terms and lower rates of interest.
 If you require a large amount of capital, such as for purchasing business premises, secured debt is much more favourable.
 Unsecured debt may have a higher interest rate and shorter repayment terms; however, if you have borrowed a small amount of capital, you may want to pay off the debt quickly to potentially improve your credit score and reduce how much you pay in interest.